 This was another route that I took up to Table Mountain.
 It was challenging but it had some incredible views.
 Of course, the payoff was reaching the top of Table Mountain, a view that never got old no matter how many times I did it.

 The best part of Cape Town is that there is beauty almost everywhere you look.
 It would be impossible to list all of the incredible photo opportunities in this majestic city, but this list is a good starting point.
+Keep exploring and you are bound to find some more stunning spots.

 Where’s your favorite spot in Cape Town?